pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 11. What is the role of SCM systems and CRM systems in system integration?

-They serve to both streamline the production process towards an optimal process with minimal bufferings and short cycles as well as streamline the customer experience for customers coming into contact with the organisation.
+They serve to both streamline the production process towards an optimal process with minimal bufferings and short cycles as well as streamline the customer experience for customers coming into contact with the organization.
 CRM also analyse the customers behaviour to improves sales and create a better, holistic view of the customer for the firm.

 ---